 - computer networking.

-The 50 colleges across South Africa, with 6 in the Western Cape collectively have more than 264 campuses.
+There are 50 colleges across South Africa, which collectively have more than 264 campuses.
+Currently, 6 TVET colleges are located in the Western Cape.
 This means that almost every major region in the Western Cape has a TVET College campus.
-The colleges are externally quality assured (The courses on offer are accredited and independently monitored to ensure that they meet quality standards) to the highest standards with many being International Organisation for Standardisation (ISO) accredited.
+The colleges are externally quality assured (The courses on offer are accredited and independently monitored to ensure that they meet quality standards) as well as accredited by the International Organisation for Standardisation (ISO).
 This means that the quality of education and training is internationally benchmarked.

 For further information, contact details or direct email enquiry facilities, visit the TVET Colleges website